altf000/ConcatAdapterDelegates/README.md

 # Concat Adapter Delegates

-A simple implementation of the Adapter Delegates pattern based on the ConcatAdapter
+A simple implementation of the Adapter Delegates pattern based on the Kotlin Flows and ConcatAdapter

 ## Features